PaimaStudios/paima-engine/paima-standalone/README.md

-# Paima Standalone
+# Paima Engine Standalone

-Wrapper around `Paima Engine Core` that serves as an entry point for others to create brand new paima games.
-You can think of it as taking all of the code that imports the `Paima Engine Core` modules directly and hiding it in an executable.
-This output can then read custom configs and execute the rest of the code needed to implement a game.
+A compiled executable that wraps `Paima Engine Core` which serves as an entry point for others to create brand new games using Paima Engine.
+Developers specify a configuration + write all of the backend/state machine code of their game, which then goes through a bundling process and is used directly by Paima Engine Standalone to thus run a "game node".

-## Usage
+## Building The Executable

-Currently the library is in development, unpublished, and to be used and tested locally.

-This guide assumes you're already familiar with the whole paima tech stack.
-It summarizes the steps needed to package `paima-engine` and distribute it safely to the public.
-It also explains the different steps we had to take for now and their limitations.

-## Creating the executable

 To build the `paima-engine` standalone, the following steps are required (in the root folder):